krrm1/qb-blackmarket/README.md

 ped spawn is random you can change it form config

-you start coding from here : https://docs.qbcore.org/qbcore-documentation/
+you can start coding from here : https://docs.qbcore.org/qbcore-documentation/

 add to qb-core/shared/items